 • There is lot traffic in the season • Development is non-stop • Not for people looking for budget places to live • How long will there be water in this desert • Summer is hot! • Some people will find life in all of the gated communities to be sterile • We have heard complaints about air quality

 Many wealthy people live in Palm Springs, either as retirees or weekenders or vacationers.
 The city is big enough that the regular people who support this community live here as well.
-The area has traditionally been very popular with same sex couples, of which many live here.
+The area has traditionally been very popular with same sex couples, and many live here.

 Tourism, medical, real estate, retirees